sentclose/sentc-docs/docs/guide/e2ee/user.md

 These keys are not available through the API, as they are encrypted using the provided password, which the API does not have access to.

 A user account can have multiple devices with different logins, but any device can access the user's keys.

+Using Multi-factor auth with an authentication app is also possible.

 ## Register